6893 views

 Disadvantages

-Holiday homes are suitable for comfortable living when employees come to work in the Netherlands for a year or less.
+These are suitable for a comfortable life, especially if you aren’t planning on staying for more than a year.
 Brick chalets are usually located in parks in quiet areas.
 Depending on the size of the house, it can accommodate 6-9 people.

 Benefits